-Although it is 2018, there are many women in the Middle East who are breaking ground as the “first” in their field.
+Although it is 2019, there are many women in the Middle East who are breaking ground as the “first” in their field.
 Enter: Taleedah Tamer.
-This stunning model is the first Saudi woman to be featured on the cover of an international magazine, the first Saudi woman to land a global editorial campaign, and the first to walk in Paris Haute Couture Fashion Week when she opened and closed the Antonio Grimaldi show this year.
+This stunning model is the first Saudi woman to be featured on the cover of an international magazine, the first Saudi woman to land a global editorial campaign, and the first to walk in Paris Haute Couture Fashion Week when she opened and closed the Antonio Grimaldi show last year.

 Hayat Sindi is so ferociously brilliant that it’s almost intimidating to read down her list of accomplishments.
 With a PhD from Cambridge University, not only is she the Middle East’s leading biotechnologist, but she is also the first Saudi Muslim woman in the GCC to have a PhD in biotechnology – period.
 She was one of the first female members of the Shura Council, a formal advisory body to the king.
 She is also an advocate for science and technology in the Middle East, and founded Diagnostics For All, a NGO that provides medical care and diagnostic tools to the region’s most impoverished and remote areas.